 Women's Community Service

-Women's Community Service meets several times throughout the year to provide support to projects that serve our parish and community.
+Women's Community Service meets several times throughout the year to identify and provide support to projects that serve our parish and community.

 Catholic Charities Food Drive